A microscopic theory of Anderson localization of electrons in random lattices: Conclusions

-Our construction provides a microscopic explanation of Anderson localization, the emergence of a quantum bound state between a propagating particle and the hole left at the origin.
-The existence of a bound state is signalled by a gap in the dynamical conductivity, corresponding to a threshold energy required to break the bound state, impose an electric current, and turn the electron's localized wave function into an extended one.
+The presented construction provides a microscopic explanation of Anderson localization as the emergence of a quantum bound state between the propagating particle and the hole left behind.
+The existence of a bound state is signaled by a gap in the dynamical conductivity, corresponding to the threshold energy required to generate an electric current and turn the electron's localized wave function into an extended one.
 This result can be generalized to conclude that a gap in a two-particle response function, without a gap in the self-energy, indicates the existence of quantum bound states without their condensation.
 Linear response theory breaks down beyond the localization transition, and static quantities with no memory, such as conductivity and the diffusion constant, cannot describe particle propagation in the Anderson-localized phase.
 Only the fully dynamical response functions contain imprints of Anderson localization.

+We conclude that, in this paper, we have completed the construction of a consistent mean-field theory of a new phase in disordered electron systems, extending Anderson localization to dynamical quantities.
+We found that the new phase emerges bekow an instability line in the $(E,\omega)$-plane, where the frequency derivative of the homogeneous electron-hole correlation function, $\partial \Im\Phi^{RA}(E;\omega,\mathbf{0})/\partial\omega$ from Eq.~\eqref{eq:Phi-AR}, changes sign from positive above the line (normal metallic phase) to negative below it (semimetallic phase).
+The best quantity to check this behavior is the electric polarizability.